 The Conservation and Restoration Laboratory of the National Archeological Museum of Naples was founded in 1994 in order to provide for and directly manage the conservation, restoration and organization of the materials of the Museum.
 It segments into five sections: Stony Materials and Reproductions; Wall Paintings and Mosaics; Pottery, Glasses, Bones, Ivories; Metals; Arrangements.

-Directed since its foundation by the archeologist-director-coordinator Luigia Melillo, it has 23 employees subdivided as follows: 2 restorer-curator-directors (Mr Umberto Minichiello, coordinator of the Section devoted to Stony Materials and Reproductions; Mrs Marina Vecchi, coordinator of the Sections devoted to Pottery and Metals); 1 restorer-curator (Mr Pasquale Musella, coordinator of the Section devoted to Wall Paintings and Mosaics); 7 technical-scientific assistants, including the coordinator of the Section devoted to Arrangements (Mr Giovanni Cirella); 1 qualified assistant-photographer; 5 specialized technicians; 6 workers; 1 security service administrator.
+Directed by the coordinator Antonio Scognamiglio, it has 23 employees subdivided as follows: 2 restorer-curator-directors (Mr Umberto Minichiello, coordinator of the Section devoted to Stony Materials and Reproductions; Mrs Marina Vecchi, coordinator of the Sections devoted to Pottery and Metals); 1 restorer-curator (Mr Pasquale Musella, coordinator of the Section devoted to Wall Paintings and Mosaics); 7 technical-scientific assistants, including the coordinator of the Section devoted to Arrangements (Mr Giovanni Cirella); 1 qualified assistant-photographer; 5 specialized technicians; 6 workers; 1 security service administrator.

 Under the Superintendent’s provisions, the Laboratory also attends the excavation yards in the territory of the provinces of Naples and Caserta and receives the archeological materials that need specialized interventions such as glasses, metals, ivories, etc.